dhanesh123in/blog/aboutme.markdown

 <h2>About Me</h2>

 I am currently at Genpact Digital leading an ML Platform team that is developing an MLOps platform.
-I previously held managerial roles at data sciences and data engineering organizations at Truecaller and [24]7.ai.
+I previously held managerial roles in data sciences and data engineering organizations at Truecaller and [24]7.ai.
 I started my career as a research scientist at General Motors R&D, and also had couple of stints with Hewlett Packard and Marketics (now WNS) as an analytics professional.

 I have a Ph.D. from University of Notre Dame in Mechanical Engineering.
 My thesis was in the field on reliability-based optimization for multidisciplinary systems.
 I obtained my bachelors from Indian Institue of Technology, Madras (Chennai) in Mechanical Engineering.